AA2A FAQs for host institutions

 Q. "How can we track how many hours access artists have used ?"

 A. You can still track how many hours access artists have had by asking them to complete an 'access monitoring form' (pro-forma document provided by us).
 If they had received an artists budget and then didn't attend for at least 50 hours we would ask for the expenses we paid them (or a suitable proportion) to be paid back.

 Q. "Can we ask past AA2A artists (AA2A Engage) to come in to do talks for students ?"

-A. Not really, unless you're paying them.
-This group of artists have agreed to host student 'visits' outside the host institution, to introduce them to the local art world eg. studio visits, private views etc. AA2A will often pay them a fee for this and we'd expect institutions to reimburse any direct expenses they incur (e.g room hire).
-Artists joining the AA2A Engage database are not obliged to agree to requests and this should be seen as being an 'outreach' option, in addition to anything you arrange with your current AA2A artists 'in house'.
+A. Not unless you're paying them.
+This group of artists have agreed to host student 'visits' outside the host institution, to introduce them to the local art world eg. studio visits, private views etc. AA2A will usually pay them a fee for this and we'd expect institutions to reimburse any direct expenses they incur (e.g travel or room hire).
+Artists joining the AA2A Engage database are not obliged to agree to requests and this should be seen as being an 'outreach' option, in addition to anything you arrange with your current AA2A artists who you can use 'in house'.

 Q. "Must we start our access period in October and finish in April?"

-A. You must allow access from October as this is what artists are led to expect from our advertising.
-However, you do not need to finish in April.
-Although for evaluation purposes we give April as the formal scheme end, we are delighted if an institution can to offer an informal extension to some or all of the artists.
+A. Normally you must allow access from October as this is what artists are led to expect from our advertising.
+However, you can finish anytime between April and the end of June.
+You can give a formal finish date in April or May and offer negogiated extensions to some or all of your artists.